qrcenter/qrcenter-privacy/privacy-policy.md

 ## Collection of Routine Information

-This [["website" or "app"]] track basic information about their [["visitors" or "users"]].
-This information includes, but is not limited to, IP addresses, [["browser" or "app"]] details, timestamps and referring pages.
-None of this information can personally identify specific [["visitors" or "user"]] to this [["website" or "app"]].
+This app track basic information about their users.
+This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
+None of this information can personally identify specific user to this app.
 The information is tracked for routine administration and maintenance purposes.

 ## Links to Third Party Websites

-[["We" or "I"]] have included links on this [["website" or "app"]] for your use and reference. [["We" or "I"]] are not responsible for the privacy policies on these websites.
-You should be aware that the privacy policies of these websites may differ from [["our" or "my"]] own.
+We have included links on this app for your use and reference.
+We are not responsible for the privacy policies on these websites.
+You should be aware that the privacy policies of these websites may differ from our own.

 ## Security